Chyrain/react-error-boundaries/README.md

 - ErrorBoundary: React container component to handler error
 - withErrorHandler: React HOC to customize the errorCallback function and FallbackComponent
 - errorHandlerDecorator: By this, you can use error boundary as ES7 decorator
-- FallbackView: A react fallback component, show when error occur. props: { error: Objec, errorInfo: Object, closeErrorModal: Function }
+- FallbackView: The default fallback component, show when error occur. props: { error: Objec, errorInfo: Object, closeErrorModal: Function }

 Use as a component container: